This story was originally published in BizWest Magazine

 The OIA’s Pringle also pointed out that for many recreational manufacturers, being located in Colorado is essential for the authenticity of their brands.

 “With Colorado’s outdoor recreation opportunities, its thriving economy, political environment, and now the Outdoor Retailer Shows, we hope to see even more outdoor companies come to the state.”

 She believes the expo’s move to Denver will only bring more gear makers to Colorado.

 “From an employment standpoint, the mayor and governor will tell you, this state’s outdoor assets are among its greatest recruitment and retention tools for businesses that want to be where the work-hard-play-hard pedigree thrives.
 After all, healthy employees are happy employees are productive employees.”

 “We’re one of the few places in the world who combine a vibrant economy and a fabulous outdoor experience,” added Denver Chamber’s Ament.

-The group Conservation Colorado even placed an ad in two Utah newspapers last year, urging the OIA to move the trade shows to Colorado.
+Conservation Colorado even placed an ad in two Utah newspapers last year, urging the OIA to move the trade shows to Colorado.

 The ad reads: “We have stronger beer.
 We have taller peaks.
 We have higher recreation.
 But most of all, we love our public lands…”